Does Cialis make you last longer?

 Cialis may be associated with improved sex

-While primarily marketed as an ED treatment, Cialis isn’t just about improving erections—it may also help with other aspects of sexual function, like ejaculation and orgasm.
-One study that looked at the effects of tadalafil on orgasms found the following:
+While primarily marketed as an ED treatment, Cialis isn’t just about improving erections — it may also help with other aspects of sexual function, like ejaculation and orgasm.
+One analysis of 17 studies looked at the effects of tadalafil on orgasms and found the following:

 PDE5 inhibitors may boost sexual confidence

 Medications like Cialis and Viagra (sildenafil) are part of a class of medications called phosphodiesterase type 5 inhibitors (aka PDE5 inhibitors).
-These drugs work, in part, by increasing blood flow to the penis, which can strengthen erections.
+These drugs work by blocking an enzyme called PDE5, which increases blood flow to the penis and can strengthen erections.

-While PDE5 inhibitors aren’t specifically designed to treat premature ejaculation, some research shows they can offer other benefits that enhance sexual confidence and satisfaction:
+While PDE5 inhibitors aren’t specifically designed to treat premature ejaculation, research shows they can improve ejaculatory control, sexual confidence, and satisfaction.

-Sildenafil helped reduce the time it took for men to achieve another erection after ejaculation—known as the postejaculatory refractory time.
+• Sildenafil significantly helped reduce the time it took for men to achieve another erection after ejaculation — known as the postejaculatory refractory time.

 Cialis combined with other drugs might be more effective

 When used alongside other treatments, Cialis may offer more noticeable benefits for those with PE.
-One study explored the combination of Cialis and slow-release fluoxetine (a selective serotonin reuptake inhibitor, or SSRI, often used off-label to treat PE) and found promising results.
+Multiple studies have explored the combination of Cialis and selective serotonin reuptake inhibitors (SSRIs), which are often used off-label to treat PE, and found promising results.

-Men taking this combination experienced a significant increase in the time to ejaculation (known as intravaginal ejaculation latency time, or IELT).
+• Men taking this combination experienced a significant increase in the time to ejaculation (known as intravaginal ejaculation latency time, or IELT) compared to either medication alone.

-Fluoxetine seems to delay ejaculation by increasing serotonin levels, which affects the ejaculatory reflex.
-Meanwhile, Cialis enhances erection quality by improving blood flow.
+• SSRIs seem to delay ejaculation by increasing serotonin levels, which affects the ejaculatory reflex.
+Meanwhile, PDE5 inhibitors like Cialis enhance erection quality by improving blood flow.

-Together, these medications may complement each other by addressing both the physical and psychological aspects of sexual performance.
+• Together, these medications may complement each other by addressing both the physical and psychological aspects of sexual performance.
+Of note, the combination also comes with a higher chance of side effects like headache and flushing compared to either medication alone.

 Does Cialis increase libido?

 No, Cialis doesn’t increase libido.
-While it can help improve your physical ability to get and maintain an erection, it doesn’t affect your sexual desire or make you feel more “in the mood.”
+While it can help improve your physical ability to get and maintain an erection, it doesn’t directly increase your sexual desire or make you feel more “in the mood.”

-Here’s why: Cialis works by improving blood flow to the penis, but it only kicks in when you’re already sexually aroused.
-Sexual stimulation is necessary to start the process—this triggers the release of nitric oxide in your body, which helps Cialis do its job.
+Here’s why: Cialis works by blocking an enzyme called PDE5, which allows more blood to flow to the penis.
+However, it only works when you’re already sexually aroused.
+Sexual stimulation is necessary to start the process — this triggers the release of nitric oxide in your body, which helps Cialis do its job.
 Without that initial spark of arousal, the medication won’t have any effect.

-If you’re feeling a dip in libido, the cause might be related to other factors, like stress, hormones, or relationship dynamics.
+If you’re feeling a dip in libido, the cause might be related to other factors, such as low testosterone, stress, other hormone changes, or relationship dynamics.
 For those concerns, a conversation with your healthcare provider can help you figure out the best approach.

 In short, Cialis can support your physical readiness, but your libido depends on what’s going on in your mind and body.
-That being said, if erectile dysfunction is what’s impacting your libido, the confidence you gain from having Cialis as an option may indirectly affect your libido as well.
+That being said, if erectile dysfunction is what’s impacting your libido, the improved erections, confidence, and reduced performance anxiety that come with having Cialis as an option may indirectly help.

 What is Cialis normally prescribed for?

-Cialis is FDA-approved for erectile dysfunction (difficulty getting and maintaining an erection) and benign prostatic hyperplasia (BPH—aka enlarged prostate).
+Cialis is FDA-approved for the following indications: erectile dysfunction (difficulty getting and maintaining an erection), benign prostatic hyperplasia (BPH, aka enlarged prostate), and the combination of ED and BPH together.

 Let’s take a closer look at its common uses and how it can make a difference.

-Erectile dysfunction (ED): Cialis is often prescribed to help people who have difficulty getting or maintaining an erection long enough for sexual activity.
-It works by improving blood flow to the penis, which can help support an erection when sexually stimulated.
+• Erectile dysfunction (ED): Cialis is often prescribed to help people who have difficulty getting or maintaining an erection long enough for sexual activity.
+It works by blocking an enzyme called PDE5, which increases blood flow to the penis and can help support an erection when sexually stimulated.

-Benign prostatic hyperplasia (BPH): Cialis is also approved to treat symptoms of BPH, which happens when the prostate becomes enlarged (not due to cancer).
+• Benign prostatic hyperplasia (BPH): Cialis is also approved to treat symptoms of BPH, which happens when the prostate becomes enlarged (not due to cancer).
 This condition can cause frustrating urinary symptoms, like trouble starting urination, frequent urges to go, or difficulty fully emptying your bladder.
-Although the mechanism isn’t fully understood, Cialis can help make these symptoms less bothersome.
+Cialis works in BPH by relaxing smooth muscles in the prostate, bladder, and urethra, which can help ease urinary symptoms.

-It’s also common for people to have ED and BPH simultaneously, and Cialis is approved for treating both at the same time.
-Though not FDA-approved for treating PE, some providers prescribe it off-label for this use.
+It’s also common for people to have ED and BPH simultaneously, and Cialis is specifically approved for treating both at the same time.

 Ro provides several options to suit your preferences and lifestyle: